CPJPRINCE/opex_manifest_generator/README.md

 ### XIP metadata - Title, Description and Security Status

-To create the spreadsheet base spreadsheet:
+To use an input override, we need to first create a spreadsheet with the path of.
+You can utilise the `auto_class` tool installed alongside the Opex Generator.

-`opex_generate -c catalog -p "ARCH" -ex "C:\Users\Christopher\Downloads"` or `auto_class -p "ARCH" "C:\Users\Christopher\Downloads"` to avoid unnecessary OPEX creation.
+`auto_class -p "ARCH" "C:\Users\Christopher\Downloads"`

 In the resultant spreadsheet, add in "Title", "Description", and "Security" as new columns.
 The column headers have to match exactly, and are case-sensitive; these fields would then be filled in with the relevant data.